UNIVERSITY of GLASGOW

 • A reference must state whether it is written on behalf of the University or in a personal capacity, and whether the individual is known to the referee.

-• Advisers should indicate to students whether they will (a) provide a reference based on the factual record in the individual's file, or (b) only provide a reference when the student seeks the adviser's prior permission.
+• Advisers should indicate to students whether they will provide a reference based on the factual record in the individual's file, or only provide a reference when the student seeks the adviser's prior permission.

-• If an adviser is not able or willing to provide a reference then the refusal must be neutral and not imply a negative reference.
+• If an adviser is not able or willing to provide a reference, then the refusal must be neutral and not imply a negative reference.

 • A reference that is very brief or overly enthusiastic may undermine the reference in the eyes of the recipient.